seanreed1111/sql-recipes/recipes.md

 | Renoir    |   1 |
 | Van Gogh |    3 |
 +----------+-------+
 Now every artist appears to have at least one painting.
 Why the difference?
 The cause of the problem is that the statement uses COUNT(*) rather than COUNT(painting.a_id).
-The way LEFT JOIN works for unmatched rows in the left table is that it generates a row with all the columns from the right table set to NULL.
+The way LEFT JOIN works for unmatched rows in the left table is that it generates a row with all the columns FROM the right table set to NULL.
 In the example, the right table is painting.
 The statement that uses COUNT(painting.a_id) works correctly, because COUNT
 ( expr ) counts only non-NULL values.
 The statement that uses COUNT(*) works incor- rectly because it counts rows, even those containing NULL that correspond to missing artists.
 LEFT JOIN is suitable for other types of summaries as well.
 To produce additional col- umns showing the total and average values of the paintings for each artist in the artist table, use this statement: mysql> SELECT artist.name AS painter,